 Ketchup is a food product that can be found just about everywhere.
 It’s in most people’s homes, it can be found on most restaurant tables, and stores stock dozens upon dozens of different varieties of it.
-Most of what we can find is tomato ketchup, but there are certainly other types of ketchup as well including mushroom ketchup, walnut ketchup, and even mango and banana ketchup.
+Most of what we can find is tomato ketchup, but there are certainly other types of ketchup.
+There’s mushroom ketchup, walnut ketchup, and even mango and banana ketchup.

 Despite ketchup being ubiquitous, we have to say that most people only use it to put on a couple of different foods.
-We’ve seen people put it on hot dogs and hamburgers, on French Fries and tater tots, and we’ve seen people put ketchup on their scrambled eggs.
-That limited use of this product is unfortunate because it has an even bigger potential than what most people give it credit for.
+We’ve seen people put it on hot dogs and hamburgers, on French Fries and tater tots.
+We’ve also seen people put ketchup on their scrambled eggs.
+That limited use of this product is unfortunate because it has a bigger potential than what most people believe.

 We wanted to explore some of the other ways that ketchup can be used.
 We knew that there had to be more than just a couple of uses for ketchup.
 After all, it was a product that was historically very widely used.
 So, after a little bit of research, we’ve found some creative uses for ketchup, so that everyone can put their best ketchup brands to good use.
 Before we do that, however, we’d like to make a pit stop and talk about the history of ketchup first.
 If you don’t mind, of course.